jonathanhecl/anki-ollama-translate/README.md

   5. Make sure "Include media" is checked if your cards have images/audio
   6. Click "Import" and save the file

+If you have any issues with the import, try to do Tools -> Check Database first.

 ## 🛠️ Usage

 ```sh